The Valleys of the Cévennes

 In the land of infinite horizons

-Discover the living blue shades of chestnut and oak tree groves that coexist on the curves of these valleys made out of shale.
-Far from the bustle of cities, dare to slow your pace in the Cevennes.
-These valleys offer both tranquility and adventure!
-Wild forests, crystal clear rivers, farmers’ markets, joyful festivities, and inspiring heritage… For your holidays, dare to escape to this wild and secret land!
+Discover the living blue shades of chestnut and oak tree groves that grow on the curves of Cévennes valleys made out of shale.
+The Cévennes is a peaceful haven that invites adventure.
+Explore wild forests, crystal-clear rivers, farmers’ markets, lively festivities, and rich heritage… For your holidays, dare to escape to this wild and inspiring land!

 © O. Prohin – PnC